fangsitang/personal_projects/README.md

 | ETH    | 1,935.50      | 3,744.13    | 93% |
 | BTC    | 605.90     | 2,280.21    | 373% |

 🌱 These positions were selected after extensive research using a mix of macroeconomic analysis, fundamental research and top-down analysis.
+Besides from stocks, I also use covered calls to generate income, single-leg call options to capture upside and single-leg puts for downside protection.

 To see a summary deck, checkout : [Sample Deck](Decks/2025_outlook.pdf)